Bhumman Shah: Life work

 Baba was also a very dedicated Sikh of Guru Gobind Singh.
 It is told that once, Dashmesh Guru and his Sikh followers were going to Nili Bar when they visited Baba Bhumman Shah and took Langar at the Dera; pleased with Shah's noble mission, Gobind Singh blessed him that his Langar would continue to grow with no shortage of any kind.

 Baba's life work can be seen to be around harmony and oneness.

 Legacy

 After carrying out his religious mission for well over 50 years, Baba died in 1762 CE.
-He was succeeded by Mahant Nirmal Chand who continued his work.
+He was succeeded by Mahant Nirmal Chand, who continued his work.

 During the times of sixth Mahant Baba Darshan Dass, a British Divisional Commissioner visited the Dera.
-Impressed by Mahant's personality as well as the Dera-complex and the free-kitchen service (Langar), the Commissioner attached 3000 acres (12 km²) of agricultural land as fief to the shrine (Baba Bhuman Shah by Sant Chandra Swami).
+Impressed by Mahant's personality as well as the Dera-complex and the free-kitchen service (Langar), the Commissioner attached 3000 acres (12 km2) of agricultural land as fief to the shrine (Baba Bhuman Shah by Sant Chandra Swami).

-Total landed property in the name of Shrine grew well over 18,000 acres (73 km²) of agricultural land (cf: 18700 acres (76 km²) in the name of Gurudwara Sri Nankana Sahib in Sheikhupura).
+Total landed property in the name of Shrine grew well over 18,000 acres (73 km2) of agricultural land (cf: 18700 acres (76 km2) in the name of Gurudwara Sri Nankana Sahib in Sheikhupura).
 Besides landed property, there was other moveable/immoveable property in the name of the Dera.

+An Udasi Akhara attached to his name, named Dera Baba Bhuman Shah, was established at his haveli in Depalpur, Okara, Punjab but it now lies in ruins in modern-day Pakistan.
+The site contains many historical structures and murals, now in a dilapitated, vandalized, and neglected state.

+List of successors

+Below is a list of the successive mahants of the dera of Bhuman Shah: